 - Project – Each student has to develop a mobile application.
 The instructor and the student will discuss the scope of the project and finalize it before the mid-semester break.
 There will be a project show towards the end of the semester.
 A formal project report and a 2-min video of the project are due on the project show and tell day.

 - Final Exam– There will be a final exam on the topics covered after the mid-semester break.

 - Attendance will be taken on random days.

-- Class Work needs to be signed off by the TA or the instructor within a week to obtain full marks.
-No points will be awarded after one week.
+- Class Work needs to be signed off by the TA or the instructor within a week (the TA hour of the next week is okay) to obtain full marks.
+No points will be awarded after the deadline.

 - Project groups may have up to 2 students.
-Points will be on: the idea presentation (group grading), final project presentation (group grading), and report submission (individual grading).
+Points and deadlines are assigned to different milestones of the final project.
 50% points will be taken off for being up to one week late.
 No points will be awarded after one week of the deadline.
 All codes, reports, presentations must be uploaded to the Sakai by the deadline.